 Please use either version 1.6, 2.4 or later of mod_wsgi.
 Versions prior to 2.4 in the 2.X branch have problems with some Apache configurations that use WSGI file wrapper extension.
 This extension is used in Trac to serve up attachments and static media files such as style sheets.
-If you are affected by this problem attachments will appear to be empty and formatting of HTML pages will appear not to work due to style sheet files not loading properly.
+If you are affected by this problem, attachments will appear to be empty and formatting of HTML pages will appear not to work due to style sheet files not loading properly.
 Another frequent symptom is that binary attachment downloads are truncated.
-See mod_wsgi tickets ?#100 and ?#132.
+See mod_wsgi tickets ?#100 and

 Note: using mod_wsgi 2.5 and Python 2.6.1 gave an Internal Server Error on my system (Apache 2.2.11 and Trac 0.11.2.1).
-Upgrading to Python 2.6.2 (as suggested Phase Shanks
+Upgrading to Python 2.6.2 (as suggested ?here) solved this for me -- Graham Shanks

-If you plan to use mod_wsgi in embedded mode on Windows or with the MPM worker on Linux, then you'll even need version 0.3.4 or greater (see ##10675 for details).
+If you plan to use mod_wsgi in embedded mode on Windows or with the MPM worker on Linux, then you will need version 3.4 or greater.
+See ?#10675 for details.